tolerl/tholaal_com/src/index.md

 ---
 layout: home
-title: Tholaal's Blog
+title: Tholaal Blog
 postsHeading: Latest posts
 archiveButtonText: See all posts
-metaDesc: 'This is Tholaal's platform for thoughts, ideas and experiences about designing and programming embedded systems. '
+metaDesc: 'This is Tholaal platform for thoughts, ideas and experiences about designing and programming embedded systems.'
 socialImage: ''
 ---